 WISeKey Strengthens its North American Footprint by Signing a Partnership Agreement with Rep One, a Leading Sales Representative Organization in the Southeast

-/EIN News/ -- WISeKey Strengthens its North American Footprint by Signing a Partnership Agreement with Rep One, a Leading Sales Representative Organization in the Southeast

-Geneva, Switzerland – February 17, 2023: WISeKey International Holding Ltd. (“WISeKey”) (SIX: WIHN, NASDAQ: WKEY), a leading global cybersecurity, AI and IoT company, announced today the signing of a new sales representative agreement with Rep One Associates Inc. (“Rep One”), a leading sales representative organization based in Huntsville, Alabama.
-This agreement will help accelerate the business expansion in North America of WISeKey’s subsidiary SEALSQ Corp. (formerly known as WISeKey Semiconductors).
+Geneva, Switzerland – February 17, 2023: WISeKey International Holding Ltd. ("WISeKey") (WIHNWKEY, a leading global cybersecurity, AI and IoT company, announced today the signing of a new sales representative agreement with Rep One Associates Inc. ("Rep One"), a leading sales representative organization based in Huntsville, Alabama.
+This agreement will help accelerate the business expansion in North America of WISeKey's subsidiary SEALSQ Corp. (formerly known as WISeKey Semiconductors).

 Rep One will bring WISeKey's unique security value proposition to its large existing customer base, which includes leading suppliers in different market segments.
 Also Rep One's longstanding experience and technical expertise in the semiconductors market, will be beneficial in offering WISeKey's semiconductors, PKI and Trust Services portfolio to potential customers, especially those in need of a complete suite of security offering.